cicsdev/cics-java-jcics-samples/projects/com.ibm.cicsdev.vsam/README.md

 * `*Example3` - Updates a single record in a file.
 * `*Example4` - Deletes a single record in a file (not ESDS).
 * `*Example5` - Browses a VSAM file.
-* `*ExampleCommon` - Various routines that perform the various JCICS calls.
+* `*ExampleCommon` - Various routines that perform the required JCICS calls.

 ## Supporting files